-Hiiumaa is located slightly to the north from Saaremaa and has been witnessing a substantial surge in tourism numbers during recent years thanks to many gastronomical hotspots popping up around the island.
-The ferry ride from Haapsalu on the western coast of the mainland to Heltermaa in Hiiumaa takes about 1.5 hours (not to mention car drive from the port to Kärdla town in Hiiumaa island), but a plane can take you there in merely 30 minutes.
+Hiiumaa is located slightly to the north of Saaremaa and has been witnessing a substantial surge in tourism numbers during recent years thanks to many gastronomical hotspots popping up around the island.
+The ferry ride from Haapsalu on the western coast of the mainland to Heltermaa in Hiiumaa takes about 1.5 hours (not to mention a car drive from the port to Kärdla town in Hiiumaa island), but a plane can take you there in merely 30 minutes.
 This route is also operated by Transaviabaltika, using the same British Aerospace Jetstream 32 aircraft as on the Kuressaare route.
 Flights from Tallinn to Kärdla, which is the capital Hiiumaa, leave at 7 in the morning and 17 in the afternoon on workdays and at 9.15 on Saturdays and 17.00 on Sundays.
 The aircraft stays in Kärdla for 15 minutes and starts back to Tallinn at 7.45 and 17.45 on workdays, at 10.00 on Saturdays and at 17.45 on Sundays.
 Return tickets cost starting from 50 euros and are available online at www.saartelennuliinid.ee.
 The airport of Kärdla is located about 5 kilometres from the centre of Kärdla, buses can get you there in 15 minutes.

 Due to the very short journey times on both routes, there is no onboard service, but as an added bonus you don't have to worry too much about your ears popping in mid-air, as the aircraft flies at a relatively modest altitude, giving you a fantastic bird's eye view of the entire coastline of Estonia.